Pancreatic stellate cell: Structure

 PaSCs express the intermediate filament proteins desmin and glial fibrillary acidic protein.
 The expression of a diverse range of intermediate filament proteins enables the PaSC to harbour contractile abilities.
 Cellular extensions also enable the cells to sense their environment.
-Following inflammation or injury to the pancreas, quiescent PaSCs are activated to myofibroblast like cells, which expresses α- smooth muscle actin.
+Following inflammation or injury to the pancreas, quiescent PaSCs are activated to myofibroblast-like cells, which express α-smooth muscle actin.
 Several morphological changes take place including nuclear enlargement and increased growth of the endoplasmic reticulum network.
 The activated PaSCs then grow in number, migrate and secrete extracellular matrix components such as type I collagen, chemokines and cytokines.